glennmatlin/FIFE_manuscript/wopr/main.typ

 == Quadrants: Analytical vs Creative

-#image("figures/creativity_graph.drawio.png")
+As shown in @fig:creativity-quadrants, we can classify wargames based on the creativity of the player and the adjudicator.

+#figure(
+  image("figures/creativity_graph.drawio.png"),
-Figure: Open‑endedness quadrants (illustrative placement of formats).
+  caption: [Open‑endedness quadrants (illustrative placement of formats).], ) <fig:creativity-quadrants>

 === Q1: Analytical Player, Analytical Adjudicator